ujjwalkarn/xda/README.md

 #to view a comprehensive summary for all character columns in the iris dataset
 charSummary(iris)
 ```
-Please refer to the documentation of each function to understand hoe to use it.
+Please refer to the documentation of each function to understand how to use it.
 For example, to see the documenation for the `numSummary()` function, use `?numSummary`.